Hostilian/devtask3mk/README_BOSS.md

 ## Summary

 Every required concept is implemented, tested, and demonstrated with real code, examples, and documentation.
-The project is a complete, type-safe, and extensible solution that matches the assignment’s intent and spirit. (this perfectly describe SCALA)
+The project is a complete, type-safe, and extensible solution, (this is the perfect usage for SCALA)